The de Rham-Fargues-Fontaine cohomology: The relative overconvergent de Rham cohomology

 where $\mcO(X^\circ_\varepsilon)$ is the Fr\'echet algebra of functions on the open disc [resp. annulus] of radius $1+\varepsilon$ [and $1-\varepsilon$] with $\sqrt{|\Q_p|}\ni \varepsilon\to0$ inside $\Spa\Q_p\langle pT\rangle$.
 We need to show that its cohomology in degree 1 is trivial [resp. isomorphic to $\underline{\Q}_p$].
 We may and do show that the $H^1$ of each complex $\underline{\mcO(X^\circ_\varepsilon)}\to \underline{\mcO(X^\circ_\varepsilon)}dT$ is trivial [resp. $\underline{\Q_p}$].

-Noting that \Cref{lemma:guido} also holds for Fr\'echet spaces (since the open mapping theorem holds for them as well) and that the differential map is strict {(it is so for any smooth Stein space over a finite extension of $\Q_p$, cf. \cite[Lemma 4.7]{gk-over})} we conclude that the solid {vector space} $H^1$ coincides with $\underline{ \mcO(X^\circ_\varepsilon)dT/d\mcO(X^\circ_\varepsilon)}$ which is zero [resp. $\underline{\Q_p}$] by the standard computations of the (overconvergent) de Rham cohomology of such Stein spaces \cite{mw-fc1,gk-dR}. \end{proof}
+Noting that \Cref{lemma:guido} also holds for Fr\'echet spaces (since the open mapping theorem holds for them as well{, cf. \cite[Proposition 8.6]{schneider}}) and that the differential map is {strict\footnote{Recall that a morphism $f: V \to W$ of topological vector spaces is \textit{strict} if the quotient topology on $\mathrm{im}(f)$ induced from $V$ coincides with the subspace topology induced from $W$.}} (it is so for any smooth Stein space over a finite extension of $\Q_p$, cf. \cite[Lemma 4.7]{gk-over}) we conclude that the solid {vector space} $H^1$ coincides with $\underline{ \mcO(X^\circ_\varepsilon)dT/d\mcO(X^\circ_\varepsilon)}$ which is zero [resp. $\underline{\Q_p}$] by the standard computations of the (overconvergent) de Rham cohomology of such Stein spaces \cite{mw-fc1,gk-dR}. \end{proof}

-\begin{dfn} {We let $\RigDA(S)^{\mathrm{ct}}$ (ct standing for \emph{ constructible}) be the full pseudo-abelian subcategory of $\RigDA(S)$ stable under shifts and finite colimits generated by the objects $\Q_S(X)(n)$ with $X\to S$ smooth and qcqs, and $n\in\Z$.
+\begin{dfn} {We let $\RigDA(S)^{\mathrm{ct}}$ (ct standing for \emph{ constructible}) be the full {idempotent complete }subcategory of $\RigDA(S)$ stable under shifts and finite colimits generated by the objects $\Q_S(X)(n)$ with $X\to S$ smooth and qcqs, and $n\in\Z$.
 It coincides with the category of compact objects $\RigDA(S)^{\omega} $ if $S $ is itself quasi-compact and quasi-separated (see \Cref{thm:basicprop}(1)) and it is stable under tensor products and pullbacks. } \end{dfn}

 The infinity-categorical translation of the corollary above is the following (compare with \Cref{rmk:ext1}).

 \begin{cor} Let $S$ be in $\catD_{/\Q_p}$. \begin{enumerate} \item There is a {unique} functor associating to each motive $\Q_S(X)$ with $X\in\RigSm^\dagger/S$ the complex $\dRRo{X}{S}$. \item The functor above is compatible with $j^*$ for any open immersion $j\colon U\to S$. \item {The restriction to constructible objects